 The Compliance Team is the name for that part of HMRC responsible for ensuring that the correct amounts of tax are being paid, or claimed.

 Much of the work carried out by this team is formed of ‘compliance checks’ which can also be referred to as enquiries, investigations, inspections or assurance visits.
-In all cases, they are HRMC checking up on an individual or company to see if the law is being kept, and the Exchequer receiving its due.
+In all cases, they are HMRC checking up on an individual or company to see if the law is being kept, and the Exchequer receiving its due.

 What Triggers a Compliance Check?